MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/set-up-checklist.md

 ## Automate with PowerShell

 <!--6978300-->
-Optionally, you can automate aspects of the CMG set up using PowerShell.
+Optionally, you can automate aspects of the CMG setup using PowerShell.
 While some cmdlets were available in earlier versions, version 2010 includes new cmdlets and significant improvements to existing cmdlets.

 For example, an Azure administrator first creates the two required apps in Azure Active Directory (Azure AD).
 Then you write a script that uses the following cmdlets to deploy a CMG: